These ground beef enchiladas are made with a homemade enchilada sauce, stuffed with Mexican beef and loaded with plenty of cheese!

 What cheese to use for enchiladas?

 In reality you can use most ‘melty’ cheeses.
-As mentioned earlier, I use Mexican cheese blend in the centre, and here I top with cheddar.
+As mentioned earlier, I use spicy cheese blend in the centre, and here I top with cheddar.
 Monterey Jack also works nicely!

 Process shots: pour sauce in dish (photo 1), stuff in enchiladas (photo 2), pour over more sauce (photo 3) top with cheese and bake (photo 4).

 Once they’re fresh out the oven I go in with a good sprinkling of fresh coriander/cilantro.
 From there I usually serve individual portions with the following toppings:

 - Spring Onion

 I don’t recommend prepping them fully because they’ll go soggy, but you can definitely make the sauce and roll the enchiladas in advance, which actually make up the bulk of prep!